 Attorneys at Thomas Lynch & Associates were lead counsel in one of the largest voluntary disclosures by a telecommunications company in the United States, and routinely assist carriers with “cleaning up” their tax situation in preparation for a significant liquidity event – typically involving an acquisition or major milestone investment.
-With contacts in most of the state Departments of Taxation and Finance throughout the United States, as well as with the Universal Service Administrative Company, the attorneys at Brennan Lynch are uniquely positioned to negotiate disclosures and minimize tax burdens.
+With contacts in most of the state Departments of Taxation and Finance throughout the United States, as well as with the Universal Service Administrative Company, the attorneys at Thomas Lynch & Associates are uniquely positioned to negotiate disclosures and minimize tax burdens.

 If your telecommunications company is undergoing an audit for sales tax, telecommunications tax or related surcharges, either at the city level, the state level or by the Federal Communications Commission’s Enforcement Bureau, the lawyers at Thomas Lynch & Associates can assist with the collection and presentation of financial information to auditors, and can help prepare compliant tax returns.

 Telecommunications companies that proceed through an audit without adequate counsel are taking a serious risk that could result in the application of taxes, fines and interest well above what it would cost to hire an attorney for representation.
-Auditors make mistakes, and the law on the taxation of telecommunications contains flexiblity and nuances that may not be readily understood by non-lawyers, including accountants.
+Auditors make mistakes, and the law on the taxation of telecommunications contains flexibility and nuances that may not be readily understood by non-lawyers, including accountants.

 If you need assistance in identifying or paying applicable telecom taxes, including form 499A, or if you need assistance with a Voluntary Disclosure Agreement or amnesty program, contact our law offices in the Washington, DC metro area to speak with an experienced lawyer.